Will Zywiec, PhD

 May 5, 2013

+Have you ever operated a nuclear reactor?
 Yes?
-Well, have you ever achieved 500% reactor power by ejecting a rod from a four-loop Westinghouse PWR that was modified to burn MOX fuel?
+Well, have you ever achieved 500% reactor power by ejecting a rod from a four-loop Westinghouse PWR modified to burn MOX fuel?

 Jan 10, 2011

-"All the speed he took, all the turns he'd taken and the corners he'd cut in Night City, and still he'd see the matrix in his sleep, bright lattices of logic unfolding across that colorless void." - William Gibson
+"All the speed he took, all the turns he'd taken and the corners he'd cut in Night City, and still he'd see the matrix in his sleep, bright lattices of logic unfolding across that colorless void." -William Gibson